Introduction

 Data sources

-Data for the 47 available launch measures presented in this report are drawn from 17 data sources.
-Twenty-eight measures are drawn from surveys and 19 from administrative data collected as part of service delivery.
+Data for the 55 measures noted in this report are drawn from 19 data sources.
+Thirty-five measures are drawn from surveys and 20 from administrative data collected as part of service delivery.
 Some collections are well established for reporting while others are relatively new.

 Data limitations

 The measures in the Outcomes Framework reflect what the Strategy would ideally like to track.
 However, most data collections used for reporting were not set up for the specific purpose of reporting against the Strategy.
 In the case of administrative data collections, statistical reporting is generally a secondary purpose to the data’s primary role in relation to service delivery.
 Some Outcomes Framework measures have been revised slightly so that they align more closely to the available data; other measures have been revised slightly to clarify the intent of the measure.
-These adjustments are described in the relevant ‘measure’ section of the report.
+These adjustments are described in the relevant ‘measure’ section of the report or can be found in Appendix B: List of measures.

 The Strategy recognises that gender diversity is an important aspect for reporting outcomes for people with disability.
 Currently, many collections include only the categories ‘male’ and ’female’.
 In some collections where additional categories are included, small numbers – together with requirements to maintain privacy – limit what can be reported.
 For more information, see Australia’s Disability Strategy Outcomes Framework | Data sources.